stahlscott/stahlish3/src/pages/about/index.md

 - Directed daily and long-term strategy for company operations & IT.
 - Supervised 4 branch managers toward goals of improved performance, profitability, & better team communication.
 - Served as Retail Branch Manager, IT Manager, & Counter Sales during tenure.

+I worked at my family's lumber business for 6-1/2 years.
+I had worked there over summers since I was about 14, but starting in 2009 this was going to be my career.
+I started as counter sales, answering phones and handling customers at point of sale.
+From here, I initiated an IT upgrade, converting our internal systems from AS/400 terminals and the associated processes to Windows machines and an SaaS ERP solution.
+After that conversion process, I was put into a management role over the counter sales department while maintaining my role as IT manager.
+After a year or two there, I moved up to be Vice President of Operations with the intent of improving internal processes and making business operations more efficient.

 ### Education